NotAHero04/pojavlauncherteam.github.io-1/DEVICES.md

 ## iOS

 Minimum requirements:
-- Apple A8 SoC
+- Apple A7 SoC
-   - The Apple A7 SoC is losing support in PojavLauncher 2.2.
+   - Apple A8 or later will be required in PojavLauncher 2.2.
 - iOS 12
+   - iOS 14.0 or later will be required in a future update.
-- 1 GB(gigabyte) of RAM
+- 1 GB (gigabyte) of RAM
+   - 2 GB RAM will be required in a future update.

 Recommended requirements:
-- Apple A10/A10X Fusion SoC
+- Apple A10/A10X Fusion SoC or later
-- iOS 14
+- iOS 14.0 or later
-- 2 GBs(gigabytes) of RAM
+- 2 GB (gigabytes) of RAM